 In this Division —

-“JP” stands for Justice of the Peace.
+JP stands for Justice of the Peace.

 42. Applying for an entry warrant

 (1) A DGO may apply to a JP for an entry warrant authorising the entry of a place or vehicle for enforcement purposes.

 (2) A DGO may apply for an entry warrant for a place or vehicle even if, under Division 2, the DGO may enter the place or vehicle without an entry warrant.